rshaw1467/otel-2024/automate-integrate-opentelemetry/content/03_python_metrics/01_metric_creation/index.md

 The Metrics API consists of these main components:

-`MeterProvider`: The MeterProvider is responsible for creating Meter instances and is expected to be the stateful object that holds our configuration:
+`MeterProvider`: The MeterProvider is responsible for creating Meter instances and is expected to be the stateful object that holds our configuration

 `Meter`: is the class responsible for creating Instruments and it does not hold any configuration.

-`Instrument`: is responsible for reporting Measurements.Each Instrument will have the following fields:
+`Instrument`: is responsible for reporting Measurements.
+Each Instrument will have the following fields:
 - The name of the Instrument
 - The kind of the Instrument - whether it is a Counter or one of the other kinds, whether it is synchronous or asynchronous
 - An optional unit of measure